2018 Zimbabwean general election: Aftermath

 Within days after the election, there were protests by the Movement for Democratic Change opposition.
 The army opened fire on demonstrators and bystanders killing six people.
 In the following days, many opposition supporters were arrested, according to opposition leaders and human rights groups.

+The parliamentary results were marked by miscalculations, errors in spreadsheet tabulation, as well as a legal dispute between results announced and votes counted.
+The most notable dispute was that of the constituency of Chegutu West, where 121 votes from one ward were misallocated, leaving the MDC-A candidate, Gift Konjana with 10,828 votes to ZANU-PF candidate Dexter Nduna's 10,932.
+When the error was noticed, ZEC claimed that they had already announced ZANU-PF as the winner, and the result could only be reversed with an order of an Electoral Court.
+The matter ended up in court as Gift Machoka Konjana v Dexter Nduna, though ultimately ZANU-PF's Nduna took the seat in Parliament, in spite of losing the election to Konjana.

 On 10 August, it was announced that Mnangagwa's inauguration, which had been scheduled for 12 August, would be delayed after Chamisa petitioned to challenge the election results in court, with a ruling due by the end of the month.
 On 24 August 2018, the Supreme Court of Zimbabwe dismissed Chamisa's challenge and officially declared Mnangagwa the winner in a unanimous ruling.
 The Chief Justice Luke Malaba noted that Chamisa refused both a recount and access to the ballot boxes.
 Mnangagwa's inauguration and official swearing-in was then held on 26 August.

 Two Washington-based entities, American International Republican Institute (IRI) and National Democratic Institute (NDI), which were involved in the Zimbabwe International Election Observation Mission (ZIEOM) expressed doubts that the poll had a standard accepting value.
 Manisha Singh, the U.S. Assistant Secretary of State for Economic and Business Affairs, told a congressional hearing that until the new government of President Emmerson Mnangagwa shows signs of "changing its ways," the U.S. government will not lift sanctions against Zimbabwe.